f5devcentral/openssl-pqc-stepbystep-lab/02_quantum_ca_root.md

 ## Overview

 This module covers the creation of a CNSA 2.0 compliant Root Certificate Authority with a 10-year validity period using quantum-resistant algorithms.
-You'll type each command directly to understand the process.
+Type each command directly to understand the process.
+Try to only copy the larger blocks that denote line breaks with `\` .

 ## Step 1: Create Root CA Directory Structure